mac-chaffee/mac-chaffee.github.io/blog_zola/content/2023/2023-06-06-kubecost-hack.md

 ## Disclosure

 Now that I had a handy Google search link that shows the gravity of the KubeCost bug (exposing environment variables), that made writing my KubeCost disclosure easy.
-I didn't mention company in my KubeCost disclosure, of course.
+I didn't mention the company in my KubeCost disclosure, of course.
 The fix was implemented after about 2 months (delayed due to KubeCon).

 The company has a private bounty program on BugCrowd, where I also filed a report.
 The affected KubeCost instance was taken down within 3 days and they began rotating API keys.